Workers from Louisburg Gardens Inc. of Charlestown were busy early morning as they moved large wreaths into the Hancock tower. See my photos below.

 My photo below, as seen from Tremont and Clarendon streets, was snapped 30 minutes ago, just after 4:30pm.

-As many were getting ready to sit with family and feast on all the good things that Thanksgiving has to offer, Boston firefighters, EMS and police were responding to a multi-vehicle accident.
+As so many families were getting ready to sit with family and feast on all the good things Thanksgiving has to offer, Boston firefighters, EMS and police were responding to a multi-vehicle accident.
 They eased the pain of a small child, an infant and several adults who were hurt in the late morning accident that occurred near the Broadway bridge.
 Please see my photos below.
 In top photo, firefighter Edward Kelly of Ladder 17 is seen calming a young boy.
 Brian Carey of Rescue 1 holds an infant in the next photo.
 In the Third photo, an unidentified Boston EMS member holds the same infant.
 Story here.

 At the Brookline birthplace of our nation’s only Catholic president, Father Brian Clary of ST. Mary of the Assumption Church sprinkled holy water to commemorate the 48th anniversary of the killing of President John F. Kennedy.
 The staff of JFK’s birthplace, including National Park Servicemen Jim Roberts and Patrick Franzen, laid a wreath at the Beals Street home.
 Please see my photos of yesterday’s ceremony below.